Drayage Trucks at Seaports and Railyards

 This action could achieve moderate reductions in toxic and criteria pollutant emissions beginning in 2026, or earlier if drayage truck fleets choose to invest early in technology for long-term compliance (likely motivated by port rate structures and incentives), with significant reductions of toxic, criteria, and greenhouse gas pollutants expected after full implementation.
 These reductions would provide critical benefits to reduce community health risk, fulfill State Implementation Plan commitments to attain federal air quality standards, and meet greenhouse gas targets.

 - Return on investment

 - Cost & innovative financing

 - Preferred access (ports, I-710)

-Background of these actions can be found in the Minimizing Community Health Impacts from Freight page.
+Background of these actions can be found at Minimizing Community Health Impacts from Freight.